Flash Unit Bracket S

 While I was there Todd showed me a device I did not recognize.
 It said “Canon” on the front and on the back it said “Flash Unit Bracket-S”.
 It was obviously a base plate that attached to the bottom of a camera and on one end was a Canon

 flash rail as appeared on synchronized Canon rangefinder cameras starting with the Model 1950 in mid 1950.
 The flash rail was attached to a vertical plate that could be folded down flat on the unit.
-There was a sync contact in the middle of the rail and a screw contact on the hinge pin for a sync cable.
+There was a sync contact in the middle of the Flash Rail and a Screw In Sync Socket on the hinge pin for a Sync Cable.

 This is the Flash Unit Bracket that Todd gave me.
-On the right end (in the picture) is the vertical arm holding the Flash Mounting Rail.
-At the bottom on the hinge is a screw connetor for the Flash Sync Cord.
+On the right end (in the picture) is the vertical arm holding the Flash Rail.
+At the bottom on the hinge of the vertical arm is a Sync Socket for the Flash Sync Cord.

 The vertical end piece folds down flush with the bottom for easier storage.
-The Scnc Cord Plug is visible on the end of the hinge pin.
+The Sync Cord Plug is visible on the end of the hinge pin.

-Todd and I went through his collection of rangefinder Canons and none of them seemed to fit.
+Todd and I went through his collection of rangefinder Canons and none of them seemed to fit this bracket.
 We were at a loss for what this was.
 He gave it to me to continue my reseach at home which I did as soon as I got there.

 None of my rangefinders fit this device.
 I tried “F” Series and “A” Series cameras as well as the four Canonflex models.
 Nothing fit.
 Looking through the cameras on my shelf I came across my Minolta A2, my camera from high school days, and I was able to make it fit by mounting it backwards.
 I then connected the Sync Cord that came with the Bracket to the bracket and the camera.
 With this done I had a Minolta A2 that could make use of Canon Flash Units such as the Model “X” or “Y” and synchronize them through the rail on the Bracket.